kailas098/Crypto-payment-app-using-blockchain/README.md

 streamlit run fintech_finder.py
 ```

-From Ganache copy the mnemonic phrase into a `.env` file and change the profile addresses to send and receive payments to the accounts.
+From your **Ganache** application, copy the mnemonic phrase into a `.env` file and change the profile addresses to send and receive payments to the accounts.

 Here is a screenshot of the app run.